horizon-ui/horizon-ai-template-pro/README.md

 ### Introduction

-Horizon AI Template is the world's best OpenAI ChatGPT AI Template made with React, NextJS and Chakra UI!
+Horizon AI Template is the world's best OpenAI ChatGPT AI Template made with React, NextJS, and Chakra UI!
 Start creating outstanding AI SaaS Apps, Projects & Prompts 10X faster.

 It comes with over 100+ dark/light frontend individual elements, like buttons, inputs, navbars, nav tabs, cards, or alerts, giving you the freedom of choosing and combining.